Quick Start

 Fill in the bolded placeholders with your project details:

-Claude reads the configuration, fills in your project details, and enters contractor mode — planning, implementing, reviewing, and verifying autonomously.
+Claude reads the configuration, fills in your project details, and begins planning — it will present a plan for your approval before doing anything.

 Step 4: Start Working

-- “Review my paper” — checks your identification strategy, code, writing, and LaTeX in parallel
+• “Review my paper” — checks identification strategy, code, writing, and LaTeX in parallel

-Already have a paper? /review paper/main.tex checks your identification, code, writing, and LaTeX.
+Already have a paper? /review paper/main.tex runs writer-critic, strategist-critic, and the verifier.
 Want to draft a section? /write intro produces a structured first draft adapted to your paper type.
 Everything else is optional — explore when you’re ready.

 That’s it.
 Everything else — agents, hooks, rules — runs automatically in the background.